lukechampine/mkvsynth/delbrot/plugins.md

 As an example, let's walk through the creation of a plugin, "fact", that implements just a single function, `factorial`.
 First, we'll navigate to `mkvsynth/plugins/`, which contains `plugins.c` and `makeplugin`.
 We'll create a new file here called `fact.c` and start coding.

 The first crucial step is to include the `delbrot.h` header file.
-This file contains the definition of `ASTnode` and all its associated functions/macros. `y.tab.h` should also be included if your function deals with booleans, because it contains the `TRUE` and `FALSE` macros.
+This file contains the definition of `ASTnode` and all its associated functions/macros.
 The function signature must look exactly like they do below, or the plugin macros will break:

 ```c
 #include "../delbrot/delbrot.h"